 “Take pictures of yourself.
-I know some people say you shouldn't weigh yourself everyday.
+I know some people say you shouldn't weigh yourself every day.
 I did.
 Not to beat myself up, but it really really helped me say accountable and to see what works and what doesn't work.

 “The tracking part of it is so important.
-Even when I didn't eat the right thing I still tracked it and so I can see it and know what I was getting into and that made a huge difference.
+Even when I didn't eat the right thing I still tracked it so I can see it and know what I was getting into and that made a huge difference.
 It kept me from eating what I shouldn't have because you’ve got to keep it real.
 Not tracking something doesn't mean it didn't happen.”

 The Inspiration of Failure

 Dieting can feel isolating and impossible.
 For me, sharing the experience of the challenge with others was a way to stay motivated but also stay realistic.
-Sometimes witnessing shared struggle can be more inspiring than watching others win.
+Sometimes witnessing shared struggles can be more inspiring than watching others win.